Yuiko-tsr/unit-1/Project/project1.md

 2. The electronic ledger display the basic description of the cyrptocurrency selected.
 3. The electronic ledger allows to enter, withdraw and record transactions.
 4. The electronic ledger allows the user to change currency to yen.
-5. The electronic ledger allows the user to make a graph of past transactions.
+5. The electronic ledger allows the user to make a list of past transactions.
 6. The electronic ledger allows the user to see the profit they made from their first input.
 7. The electronic ledger can be viewed in one other language.